Raspberry Pi Usage Instructions

 sudo reboot

-to restart the system- Please make sure the hardware connection is correct
+to restart the system.- Ensure the hardware connection is correct.

-) - Some systems may have a default fb0 device, and FLY-TFT will be assigned to the fb1 device.
-You need to modify the configuration file to enable the fb1 device
+. - Some systems may have a default fb0 device, and FLY-TFT might be assigned to fb1.
+Modify the configuration file to enable the fb1 device.

 - Execute the command